pjschroeder/pjschroeder.github.io/Consulting.md

 ## Is your organization seeking experienced business or scientific support?

-### Good solutions require smart strategies.
-Success rarely follows from a one-size-fits-all approach to strategizing; however, there is a common sequence: .
+### Good solutions require effective strategies.
+Regardless of the size or scope of your effort, I offer experienced support to help your team accomplish their goals.

 ![Image](/assets/images/Strategies.png)

-### In addition, I offer scientific services, including
+### In addition, I offer experienced scientific guidence

 ![Image](/assets/images/SServices_RE.png)